paul-gutierrez/challenge-foro-hub/README.md

 - **Delete Topic**: `DELETE /topicos/{id}`

+### API Documentation
+- **Swagger UI**: `GET /swagger-ui/index.html`
+- **API Docs**: `GET /v3/api-docs`
+  - These endpoints are publicly accessible and do not require authentication.

 ## Notes
 - Ensure to replace path variables (e.g., `{id}`) with actual values.
 - If you want to use a different database name, update the `spring.datasource.url` property.
 - Passwords in the database must be stored in Bcrypt encryption for the login functionality to work.
 - Flyway is used to manage all database changes through migrations.
+- API documentation is generated using SpringDoc and accessible via Swagger UI.
 - Error handling for invalid operations (e.g., accessing a non-existent topic) is managed by a dedicated error handler class.

 ## Dependencies